-Are you on board with the idea that you need to devote more time and resources to blogging?
+Are you on board with the idea that you need to devote more time and resources to your blog posts?

-If not, consider this: marketing professionals who have decided to start a blog and commit to blogging are more likely to experience a positive return on investment (ROI).
+If not, consider this: marketing professionals who have decided to start a blog and commit to blogging are more likely to experience a positive return on investment (ROI) from their target audience.

-Even if you’re familiar with the many benefits of blogging, you may be holding back, for one of several reasons:
+Even if you’re familiar with the many benefits of creating blog content, you may be holding back, for one of several reasons:

-- You don’t know which topics to cover.
+- You don’t know which blog post topics to cover.

-- You don’t have enough time in your schedule for blogging.
+- You don’t have enough time in your schedule for creating blog posts.

-- You’ve never achieved success through blogging in the past.
+- You’ve never achieved success through blog content in the past.

-Along with the above, there’s one other thing holding many marketers back: they lack the knowledge and skills necessary to take a blog post from start to finish.
+Along with the above, there’s one other thing holding many marketers who start a blog back: they lack the knowledge and skills necessary to take a blog post from start to finish.

 When you look at the big picture, it’s easy to be intimidated at the thought of creating a long form blog post.

-Fortunately, it’s possible to tackle this task one step at a time.
+Fortunately, it’s possible to tackle this task with a step-by-step guide mentality.
 By taking this approach, it’s much easier to efficiently make your way from start to finish.

-In this post, I’ll examine seven tools that can help guide the blogging process from beginning to end.
+In this blog post, I’ll examine seven tools that can help guide the blog content process from beginning to end.
 With these tools on your side, it’s much easier to complete one step at a time, as opposed to taking on everything at once.
 From learning how to install WordPress to domain names, web hosting, the search engines and even social networks – these are all the steps you should know about when you start a blog, and before you move on to these tools.

 Here we go!

-When creating a blog post or deciding to start a blog, there’s nothing more important than “speaking to” your audience.
-You want to provide high quality, unique advice that provides readers with something of real value.
+When creating a blog post or deciding to start a blog, there’s nothing more important than “speaking to” your target audience.
+You want to provide high quality, unique advice with your blog content that provides readers with something of real value.

 Even with this in mind, you should understand that selecting the right keyword is incredibly important as part of your step-by-step guide.
 After all, there’s nothing wrong with providing value, while still putting your blog post in a position to drive search engine traffic.

 Google Keyword Planner has long been a favorite tool among bloggers wanting to capture the spotlight of the search engine, thanks to its accurate data, ease of use and ability to help you dig deep for the best keywords to use in your blog posts.

-Download this cheat sheet of 7 tools that will guide you through the blogging process.
+Download this cheat sheet of 7 tools that will guide you through the process when you start a blog.

-Getting started means coming up with a basic idea of what you want to blog about.
+Getting started means coming up with a basic idea of what you want to create blog content about.
 You don’t have to go too deep, just yet.
-Instead, an idea is all that you need.
+Instead, an idea for your free blog is all that you need.

 For example, maybe you want to create a blog post on how to lose weight.

 Since this is likely to be a bit broad for a blog post, you’ll want to run a search, to see what else you can come up with that will help you stand out on the search engines.

 As you can see, there are many variations of the primary keyword, all of which could point you in the right direction.

-For example, you could focus on “how to lose belly fat,” as this is less competitive than some of the other terms.
+For example, you could focus on “how to lose belly fat,” as this is less competitive than some of the other search engine terms.

 Success with Google Keyword Planner is all about experimentation.
 If you take the time to search different keywords and then pay close attention to the data, you’ll make a much smarter decision, as to the direction you take with your next blog post.